 I continued down the rocky road until I came upon the main square of Montestigliano in Tuscany, near Siena.
 All was quiet and no one was around.
 I looked up to see the image of the moon against the black ink sky, then I made my way to the chapel, just to take a peak inside to see what or who was calling me.

 At dawn, I had snuck out of my room in Villa Pipistrelli, a restored farmhouse on the Montestigliano estate, to get my first glimpse and a few shots of this glorious place.
 I wanted to be ready for the good light of the morning for photographs.

 It was Easter Sunday and it had been years since I had even stepped foot into a church.
 With my camera in hand, I took some quick photographs.
 I loved the color of blue in this photograph of the chapel.

 Relieved to feel the presence of God in these rolling hills and this tiny chapel, it was soothing for my soul.
-It seemed as if the walls of this chapel held the hopes, dreams and sorrows of families past and I knew I could not be the only one who had been weary from my life’s journey.
+It seemed as if the walls of this chapel held the hopes, dreams, and sorrows of families past.
+I knew I could not be the only one who had been weary from my life’s journey.
 I thought of the generations of others who had passed through here before me.

 “When I say… “I am a Christian”

 Now I’m found and forgiven.” -Maya Angelo

 Montestigliano is a place for the soul, a place of rest, a place of comfort.
 It is not just a trip you take, but a journey that takes you.
 A journey to see how others live, how life functions, not in your own country; but in a completely different way of life.
 Here, there is life like none of us know, but yet each of us yearns for, a life that we gravitate towards, yet somehow, I never seem to achieve.